waimea-hwstringer/300dtd-finance-website/README.md

 ## Project Description

-Replace this text with your project description and list the key features below

-Dollar Scholar is a financial advice space where users can get useful information about personal finance from professionals.
+Dollar Scholar is a financial advice space where users can get useful, relevant and personalised information about personal finance from professionals.

 - Users can make accounts & view posts to get financial advice
 - Posts can have images or youtube videos attached